bbauska/CSS-Notes4Pros/README.md

   hidden      Hides the overflowing content, both scroll bars disappear
               and the page becomes fixed

-  auto        Same as scroll if content overflows, but doesn\'t add
+  auto        Same as scroll if content overflows, but doesn&apos;t add
               scroll bar if content fits

-  inherit     Inherit\'s the parent element\'s value for this property
+  inherit     Inherit&apos;s the parent element&apos;s value for this property

 ## Section 12.1: overflow-wrap

 > overflow-wrap tells a browser that it can break a line of text inside
 > a targeted element onto multiple lines in an otherwise unbreakable
 > place.
 Helpful in preventing an long string of text causing layout
-> problems due to overflowing it\'s container.
+> problems due to overflowing it&apos;s container.
 >
 > **CSS**